gvwilson/sdxjs/regex-parser/index.md

 ---
 ---

-In the <x key="pattern-matching">previous chapter</x>
-we created regular expressions out of objects.
+In <x key="pattern-matching"></x> we created regular expressions by constructing objects.
-Writing them as strings,
-as we did for HTML selectors,
-takes a lot less typing,
-but if we're going to do that we need to build something to convert those strings to the required objects.
+It takes a lot less typing to write them as strings, as we did for HTML selectors, but if we're going to do that we need something to convert those strings to the required objects.
+We need to write a <g key="parser">parser</g>.

-Here is the grammar that we will parse:
+Here is the grammar we will handle:

 <%- include('/inc/table.html', {
     id: 'regex-parser-grammar-codes',